 The School Helpdesk is there to help you with any questions or concerns you might have about your studies.
 It is situated in Room 118 on the ground floor of the Wolfson Building.
-Opening hours are 8:30am to 5:30pm in term time and 10:00am to 4:00pm during vacation.
+Opening hours are 10:000 to 4:000 pm.
 The Helpdesk is staffed throughout these opening hours.
 You can call in person during opening hours, ring 01784 276884 or email LSE-school@rhul.ac.uk.
 Depending on your query, the Helpdesk will answer your questions then and there, put you in touch with a colleague who can help, or find out the answer and get back to you.
 If you wish, you may also talk to them in private and they will make sure you receive the support you require.